steppi/steppi.github.io/_posts/2023-12-05-scipy-fortran-bio-applications.md

 ### Introduction
 This article is intended as supplementary information for a CZI EOSS Cycle 6 grant proposal asking for funding to support efforts to modernize SciPy's aging Fortran dependencies.
+There are myriad reasons why this effort would vastly improve the health of SciPy as a whole, but the grant proposal did not go into just how widely applicable the tools provided by this Fortran code are in the biomedical sciences.

+First, a short summary.
 SciPy is an open source library for mathematics, science, and engineering [[1]](#1).
 It provides user-friendly APIs to a wide range of tools for statistics, optimization, numerical integration, linear algebra, Fourier transforms, signal and image processing, solutions of ordinary differential equations, and more.
 SciPy owes much of its success to wrappers around venerable scientific computing libraries that were posted on NETLIB [[2]](#2): a repository of freely available software, documents, and databases of interest to the numerical, scientific computing, and other communities [[3]](#3) created by Jack Dongarra of Argonne National Laboratory and Eric Gross of Bell Labs in the 1980s [[4]](#4).
 Much of this software is written in Fortran 77, with a monolithic and unstructured __GOTO__ laden style which can be difficult for even modern subject experts to untangle.
 It is consequently now mostly unmaintained.
 To serve as an aid in understanding how modernization and structural improvement of these libraries could benefit the biomedical sciences, we catalog the Fortran libraries wrapped by SciPy and list ways these tools are or could be applied to biomedical research and development.
 This is just a cursory survey of applications, and is not intended to be exhaustive.

 #### __ODEPACK and dop__: <small>Systems of ordinary differential equations</small>